FAXES/markdownconvert/README.md

 // To fetch this property you can use the `getStyle()` function mdconvert.getStyle('contDanger');
 ```
-*If `contDanger` wasn't found in the list, it would be created and added, perfect for adding your own rules with `registerBlock()` or `registerInline()`.*
+*If `contDanger` wasn't found in the list, it would be created and added, which is perfect for adding your own rules with `registerBlock()` or `registerInline()`.*

 ## Change-log
-Get allt he latest changes at [github.com/FAXES/markdownconvert/releases](https://github.com/FAXES/markdownconvert/releases)
+Get all the latest changes at [github.com/FAXES/markdownconvert/releases](https://github.com/FAXES/markdownconvert/releases)

 ## Authors
 Markdownconvert is created by [Weblutions & FAXES](https://weblutions.com).